eclipse/epsilon-website/mkdocs/docs/doc/articles/manage-the-epsilon-website-locally/index.md

 As a convention for project commiters, introducing a change in the website is usually separated in two commits: the first one contains any changes to the Markdown sources, while the second one includes the result of building again the static site as described in the previous section.

+If you are not a commiter, but you find any typos or parts of the website that do not work as they should, thanks for [letting us know](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=epsilon)!

 ## Finding broken links

 `wget` and `grep` can be used to find broken links in the Epsilon website.
 First, run the website locally by executing the `./serve.sh` command as described above.
 Then, we will traverse the website using `wget` with this command: